 Why Does The Type Of Criminal Record Matter?

 The different items that show up on a criminal record should be treated in different ways in the tenant screening process.

 The Department of Housing and Urban Development (HUD) clearly spells out that a landlord should not deny an applicant based solely on an arrest without conviction:

 “A housing provider who denies housing to persons on the basis of arrests not resulting in a conviction cannot prove that the exclusion actually assists in protecting the resident safety and/or property.”

 This 10 page HUD document boils down to two paragraphs in the conclusion.

 “Policies that exclude persons based on criminal history must be tailored to serve the housing provider’s substantial, legitimate, nondiscriminatory interest and take into consideration such factors as the type of the crime and the length of the time since conviction.
 Where a policy or practice excludes individuals with only certain types of convictions, a housing provider will still bear the burden of proving that any discriminatory effect caused by such policy or practice is justified.
 Such a determination must be made on a case-by-case basis.”

-Basically, if you’re going to use a criminal record in your screening you must make a viable case for why that crime jeopardizes the resident safety and/or property.
+Basically, if you’re going to use a criminal record in your tenant screening process, you must make a viable case for why that crime jeopardizes the residents’ safety and/or property.

 In the criminal sense, if the person committed a crime under a known alias (or pseudonym), that alias would show up under this section.